|

 by Jennifer

-next class I will be teaching is in Mt.
-Vernon at the ‘Tri-Dee Art
+will be teaching is going to be held in Mt.
+Vernon at TRI-DEE Arts.

 about paint and the respective qualities; experiment with color mixing